muppet9010/factorio-muppet-streamer/README.md

 - This feature uses a custom permission group when active.
 This could conflict with other mods/scenarios that also use permission groups.
 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
-- While activated the player will loose control over their weapons targeting and firing behaviour.
+- While activated the player will lose control over their weapons targeting and firing behaviour.
-- While activated the player can not change active gun via the switch to next weapon key.
+- While activated the player can not change the active gun via the switch to next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to do.
-However, this is such an active countering of the mods behaviour.
+However, this is such an active countering of the mod's behaviour.
 - The flamethrower is yours and so any of your damage upgrades will affect it.